Data Virtualization with Denodo

 Fig 1.
 ADP Connectivity to Okta in Boomi

 In Workato, we use Projects for development.
 Projects are centralized repositories for assets such as recipes, connections and subfolders.
 Recipes are essentially workflows that perform integrations that are system level with various applications (or) process automations that can have a human-in-a-loop type activity.
 Each recipe contains a trigger and set of one or more actions and connectors.
 When a recipe is turned on, it waits for a triggering event to run the set of actions.
 A job is the entire flow of each trigger event through the recipe.
-The recipe builder has a vertical documentation-like layout that allows anyone to follow and understand.
-This adds a very nice touch.
+The recipe builder has a vertical documentation-like layout that acts as a self-documenting capability allowing anyone to follow and understand the recipe logic.
+In Boomi, a developer will need to explicitly add name shapes and comments, while in Workato, actions are automatically documented with optional add-on comments.
 See an example recipe below.

 Fig 2.
 Sample Recipe in Workato for development